microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 - Use the logical server name of your choice
 - Use the resource group of your choice.
 You can use an existing resource group from previous modules.
 Your instructor may also indicate a specific resource group to use.
 - You can deploy in the region of your choice.
 For instructor led workshops, check with you instructor as the Azure SQL Database may require a specific region.
-- For your initial deployment for Authentication method use the option called Use SQL Authentication and provide and admin and password.
-If you have access to a Microsoft Entry directory you will change this option later in the module.
+- For your initial deployment for Authentication method use the option called Use SQL Authentication and provide an admin and password.
+If you have access to a Microsoft Entra account you will change this option later in the module.

 ### Database requirements